dhrone/tinyDisplay/tinyDisplay/orchestrate/README.md

 - Workers render images for future ticks
 - Configurable number of workers based on system capabilities
 - Mechanism to terminate workers when necessary

+#### Display Canvas
+- The display canvas is the image that is sent to the display
+- It is updated with the rendered image from the render queue

 ### State Invalidation Strategy